gsmitheidw/WindowsScripts/README.md

   - Passively (ie: no questions!)
 Downloads, extracts, configures FSLogix for Winows Virtual Desktop
 * create-self-signed-cert.ps1
   - Create a self signed cert in Powershell (for use in testing MSIX etc)
+* SendKeys-Example.ps1
+  - Example and cheatsheet on using SendKeys .NET method in powershell to send keypresses